Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: Introduction

-In this paper, therefore, we establish a latency model of \ac{HLF} especially for \ac{HLF}-enabled IoT networks, in which time-sensitive data is generally managed.
-We then consider three important \ac{HLF} parameters, i.e., block size, block-generation timeout, and transaction generation rate, and analyze their impacts on the \ac{HLF} latency.
-The contributions of this paper are listed as follows:
+However, in all above \ac{HLF} latency studies, only the mean latency is presented without showing the latency distribution, and in most works, the theoretical models are not verified in real \ac{HLF}.
+When the latency is measured from real implementation of \ac{HLF}, it is quite random, so the distribution of the latency is importantly required for the design of reliable \ac{HLF}-enabled \ac{IoT}.
+Furthermore, \ac{HLF} has a sophisticated structure, where many network parameters affect the latency simultaneously, so their impacts on the latency should be carefully investigated to lower the \ac{HLF} latency.

-\begin{itemize} \item We develop the latency model of \ac{HLF} v1.3, which has a new structure consisting of three transaction-processing stages and is also adopted in the latest \ac{HLF} releases.
-Hence, our work is more compatible with current \ac{HLF}-enabled IoT networks, compared to the previous studies on \ac{HLF} v0.6 presented in Section \ref{sec:RelatedWork}.
+In this article, therefore, we establish a latency model of \ac{HLF} especially for \ac{HLF}-enabled \ac{IoT}, where time-sensitive data is generally managed.
+After characterizing the latency distribution, we also analyze the impacts of three important \ac{HLF} parameters (i.e., block size, block-generation timeout, and transaction generation rate) on the \ac{HLF} latency.
+We then discuss how the \ac{HLF} latency can be reduced by setting those parameters properly.
+The contributions of this article can be summarized as follows:

-\item We provide the probability distribution of the \ac{HLF} latency by performing the probability distribution fitting method on transaction latency samples, which are captured in \ac{HLF} v1.3.
-We provide our fitting results with the values of corresponding probability distribution parameters for various \ac{HLF} parameter setups.
+\begin{itemize} \item We newly provide the probability distribution of the \ac{HLF} latency by performing the probability distribution fitting on transaction latency samples, which are captured in real \ac{HLF}.
+We also provide the parameter values of corresponding probability distributions for various \ac{HLF} parameter setups.
 To the best of our knowledge, this is the first work that provides the distribution of the \ac{HLF} latency.